 Eggplants during pregnancy: are they safe?

 Yes, eggplants (or brinjals) are safe to eat during pregnancy.
+There is no data that suggests eggplants will stimulate menstruation or cause preterm labor.
 They are also safe to eat for those diagnosed with gestational diabetes.
 However, when it comes to eating eggplants during pregnancy, you can get too much of a good thing.

 Nightshades such as eggplants contain a substance called solanine.
 This substance can be poisonous if consumed in high quantities.